 • 2 tablespoons olive oil

 Serve with Tzatziki Saucesour cream or a dollop of plain yogurt.
-For a and extra kick, Zhoug yogurt is a great option too!
+For an extra kick, Zhoug yogurt is a great option too!

 Instructions

-1. GRATE AND SALT ZUCCHINI: Using a hand grater or food processor, with grater attachment, grate the zucchini.
-You need about 4 cups grated, placed in a med-sized bowl.
-Sprinkle with 1 tsp kosher salt, stir well, and let sit for 15 minutes, stirring occasionally.
+1. Grate and salt zucchini: Using a hand grater or food processor with a grater attachment, grate the zucchini.
+You need about 4 cups of grated zucchini placed in a medium-sized bowl.
+Sprinkle with the salt, stir well, and let sit in the bowl for 15-20 minutes, stirring occasionally.
 (This will release the water and give you light and crispy zucchini cakes!)

-3. After 15 minutes, place the salted zucchini in a strainer, and using your hand or a spatula, press down firmly to remove as much water as possible.
+3. Wring out.
+Place the salted zucchini in a strainer, and using your hand or a spatula, press down firmly to remove as much water as possible.
 Do not rinse.
-Pat dry with a few paper towels.
-You really want to get these fairly dry.
+Dump zucchini on a kitchen towel (or nut milk bag) gather up the corners and wring out the zucchini.
+You want to get these fairly dry.

 4. Preheat oven to 350F

-8. Serve with a dollop of Tzatziki Sauce and dill sprig.
+7. Serve with a dollop of Tzatziki Sauce and a dill sprig.

 Notes